 About Natalie

-Since 2011, Natalie has worked with evaluation firms focused on quality evaluation work for nonprofits, foundations, institutions, systems, and collaborations.
+Since receiving her Master’s in 2011, Natalie has worked with evaluation firms focused on quality evaluation work for nonprofits, foundations, institutions, systems, and collaborations.
 These evaluations ranged in various ways, most focused on education, health, and development for children and youth aged 0 – 24.
-Examples of a few past projects include:

 -